-Dario recently started his postdoctoral research at NCSU, after moving from Stanford where he was working at the Carnegie Institution for Science.
-He is interested in the impact of climate variability and human pressures on the quantity and quality of water resources.
-In his research at the interface of catchment hydrology and surface water pollution he combines process-based models, stochastic methods for uncertainty quantification, and statistical inference.
+Dr. Dario Del Giudice recently started his research at NCSU, after moving from Stanford where he was working at the Carnegie Institution for Science.
+He is interested in understanding and predicting the impacts of climate variability and human pressures on the quantity and quality of water resources.
+In his research at the interface of catchment hydrology and surface water pollution he uniquely combines process-based models, stochastic methods for uncertainty quantification, and statistical inference.

-Dario is currently focusing on the complex issue of fertilizer leaching from agricultural watersheds into surface waters and fostering eutrophication and oxygen depletion.
-His goal is to identify the key hydroclimatic and land-management factors responsible for lake hypoxia and predict how freshwater quality will respond to changing patterns in precipitation and temperature.
+Dr. Del Giudice is currently focusing on the complex issue of fertilizer running off agricultural watersheds into surface waters and fostering eutrophication and dead zones in critical systems such as the Great Lakes and the Gulf of Mexico.
+His goal is to identify the key hydroclimatic and land-management factors responsible for lacustrine, estuarine, and coastal hypoxia and predict how the quality of these aquatic ecosystems will respond to changing patterns in precipitation and temperature.

-Dario earned a PhD degree from the Swiss Federal Institute of Technology in Zurich.
-During his doctorate, he has worked on improving inference of catchment properties, rainfall estimation, and predictions of environmental (esp. hydrological) models.
-In particular, he has developed advanced Bayesian methods to assimilate runoff data and quantify predictive uncertainty coming from errors in model input (related to precipitation) and structure (related to oversimplifications).
+Dr. Del Giudice earned his PhD degree from the Swiss Federal Institute of Technology in Zurich.
+During his doctorate, he has worked on improving inference of catchment properties, rainfall estimation, and predictions of hydrological and contaminant transport dynamics.
+In particular, he has developed advanced Bayesian methods to assimilate runoff data and quantify predictive uncertainty coming from errors in model input (related to precipitation) and structure (related to system oversimplifications).